Thursday, January 21, 2016

 I should note that we've been doing a December advent calendar of activities for a couple of years.
 See here.
 These are some of the activities we included (and did) last month:

 -Make your room festive.
-(We decorated my girls' room.
-We bought a tiny Christmas tree and decorated it for their room).
+(We bought a tiny Christmas tree and decorated it for our kids' room).

 -Go to our city's tree light ceremony, drink hot chocolate, and eat popcorn.
 (All provided by the city!)